 Mindfulness enables people to become more aware of themselves.
 With this self-awareness comes an understanding of who we are.
 It removes any influences from the outside world while giving people the opportunity to feel in control.

 We all lead busy lives and with this comes a lack of focus.
-We fail to recognise what is around us as we race around to meetings or picking up the children from school.
+We fail to recognize what is around us as we race around to meetings or picking up the children from school.
 Mindfulness has the ability to show you how to feel at peace again.
-What’s more, the more frequently you practise it, the more you can use it.
+What’s more, the more frequently you practice it, the more you can use it.

 |Chambers, S.K., Foley, E., Galt, E. et al. Mindfulness groups for men with advanced prostate cancer: a pilot study to assess feasibility and effectiveness and the role of peer support.
 Support Care Cancer 20, 1183–1192 (2012) doi:10.1007/s00520-011-1195-8|

 |Natasha S. Hepworth (2010) A Mindful Eating Group as an Adjunct to Individual Treatment for Eating Disorders: A Pilot Study, Eating Disorders, 19:1, 6-16, DOI: 10.1080/10640266.2011.533601|